awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-security.md

 +

 **The security that wireless devices use to communicate with the gateways\.**
-The LoRaWAN devices follow the security practices described in [LoRaWAN ™ SECURITY: A White Paper Prepared for the LoRa Alliance™ by Gemalto, Actility, and Semtech](https://lora-alliance.org/sites/default/files/2019-05/lorawan_security_whitepaper.pdf)\.
+The LoRaWAN devices follow the security practices described in [LoRaWAN ™ SECURITY: A White Paper Prepared for the LoRa Alliance™ by Gemalto, Actility, and Semtech](https://lora-alliance.org/sites/default/files/2019-05/lorawan_security_whitepaper.pdf) to communicate with the gateways\.
 +

 **The security that AWS IoT Core uses to connect gateways to AWS IoT Core for LoRaWAN and send the data to other AWS services\.**
 AWS IoT Core security is described in [Data protection in AWS IoT Core](data-protection.md)\.

+## How data is secured throughout the system<a name="connect-iot-lorawan-security-data-how"></a>

 This diagram identifies the key elements in a LoRaWAN system connected to AWS IoT Core for LoRaWAN to identify how data is secured throughout\.